 Chicken and lamb or mutton mince are more popular meat fillings for samoosas in South Africa.
 Pork, beef or soya mince can be substituted for the mince.
 The filling recipe is different for potato samoosas.

-750g of chicken or lamb mince rinsed well
+- 750g chicken or lamb mince, rinsed well

-2 teaspoons of mixed ginger and garlic paste
+- 2 teaspoons mixed ginger and garlic paste

-1 tablespoon of mixed hot curry masala (curry powder)
+- 1 tablespoon mixed hot curry masala (curry powder)

-½ a teaspoon of mixed cumin and coriander powder
+- ½ teaspoon mixed cumin and coriander powder

 ¼ onion. finely diced